commercialhaskell/stack/doc/stack_yaml_vs_cabal_package_file.md

 ## Package versus project

-Stack is a build tool and it uses Cabal, a build system.
+Stack is a tool for building Haskell code and it uses Cabal, a build system.
 Cabal defines the concept of a _package_.
 A package has:

 * A name and version
 * optionally, one library